ARM-software/astc-encoder/Docs/Roadmap.md

 able to come up with a criteria to exit "easy blocks" faster.
 Simple linear PSNR may not be a good choice, but _something_ should be possible.

-This is a quality change, so we'd like to get this changed done before 3.0.

-## Compression effort level

-Today we have a set of distinct quality profiles (fast, medium, etc) which have relatively large gaps between them in terms of quality and performance.
-We'd like to expose a more granular "effort level", which would give users more control over the quality-vs-time tradeoff.
-Existing presets would remain, mapping to specific effort levels.

-This is an API change, so we'd like to get this changed done before 3.0.

 ## Command line front-end implementation